 Travel trailers come in all different shapes and sizes with numerous different features—and so do the best generators for travel trailers.
 It’s all about gathering all of the essential information and assessing your specific needs.
 What works best for your friend’s travel trailer isn’t going to necessarily work for you.

-For example, if you are only going to need to charge the travel trailer’s deep cycle batteries and you just want to run a few small appliances, a smaller portable generator will work.
-However, if you are going to be off of the beaten path for a while, you may need to use your AC and major appliances.
-In this case, you will need a larger generator with more power.
+For example, if you are only going to need to charge the travel trailer’s deep cycle batteries and you just want to run a few small appliances, a smaller portable generators will work.
+However, if you are going to be off of the beaten path for a while, portable generators might not work for you and you may need to use your AC and major appliances.
+In this case, you will need a larger generator with more power supply.